flammie/omorfi/_posts/2016-02-09-Finnish-morphosyntax.md

 *punainen* (red), *purppura* (purple), but some have more or less strict divide between a noun lexeme and adjectival one: *sini* (blue N) ~ *sininen* (blue N/A), *kulta* (gold N), *kultainen* (golden A).
 To recognise adjectives, ...

+## Proper noun as noun too?

+There are also groups of proper nouns that systematically double as nouns.
+Most commonly, names of languages: *Kiina* (China) and *kiina* (chinese), *Suomi* (Finland) and *suomi* (Finnish).
+It is also true, that in the world at large, pretty much any combination of characters will be used as a proper noun, and many of these found their way to omorfi database.
+We have some manual annotations for worst overlaps, but it is always a good thing to keep in mind, that most words can be proper nouns, especially when they end in title-case position (however, some modern proper nouns are not even title-cased!).